 People who read The Book claim that their lives are changed.
 Some of them quit smoking.
 The national crime rate drops.
-Israel and Egypt stop fighting each other.
+Israel and Iran sign a peace treaty.
 Hugs become more frequent.
 Men aren't ashamed to shed tears.
 North Korea dumps its nuclear weapons into the ocean.
 A conservative Republican is elected President of the United States.

 So George decides to buy The Book and read it ... thoroughly this time.
 And it turns out to be as wonderful as everybody said.
 George is inspired to start exercising every day; he leaves little love notes on his wife's pillow; he stops gambling.
 He becomes a different person, all because of The Book.